-Tech's carbon footprint: can AI revolutionize responsibly?
+Tech's Carbon Footprint: Can Ai Revolutionize Responsibly?

 Amazon Web Services pledges to be carbon-neutral by 2040 while Microsoft has pledged to be carbon-negative by 2030.

-The latest evidence that the companies are serious about energy efficiency is reassuring.
+The latest evidence that the companies are seriabout energy efficiency is reassuring.

 Between 2010 and 2018, global data center energy use rose by only 6 percent, despite a 550 percent increase in workloads and computing instances, according to the International Energy Agency.